Gilqamesh/Builder-Example/README.md

 # Builder‑Example

-This repository is a minimal workspace demonstrating how to consume **Builder** as a module‑oriented dependency resolved.
+This repository is a minimal workspace demonstrating how to use `Builder`.
 For more details on Builder’s internals and API, see the [Builder](https://github.com/Gilqamesh/Builder) repository.

 ## Contents